-You can call customer service.
+- You can call customer service. - You may also request a copy of our Rights and Responsibilities Statement and make recommendations to us about our member rights and responsibilities policies. - You can call the SHIP.
+For details about this organization and how to contact it, go to Chapter 2, Section 3. - You can contact Medicare.

-- You may also request a copy of our Rights and Responsibilities Statement and make recommendations to us about out member rights and responsibilities policies. - You can call the SHIP.
-For details, go to Chapter 2, Section 3. - You can contact Medicare. - You can visit the Medicare website to read or download the publication "Medicare Rights & Protections."
-(The publication is available at: www.medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf.) - Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).
+- You can visit the Medicare website to read or download the publication "Medicare Rights & Protections."
+(The publication is available at: www.medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf.) - o Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).